 Goulandris Natural History Museum, Natural history museum in Kifisia, Greece.

-The museum was founded in 1965 by Angelos and Niki Goulandris and is housed in a neoclassical mansion built in 1875.
-The building was transformed from a private residence into a research and exhibition center.
+The museum was founded in 1965 by Angelos and Niki Goulandris, who chose a neoclassical mansion built in 1875 as its home, converting a former private residence into a research and exhibition space.
+Over the following decades, it grew into one of the leading natural science institutions in Greece.

 The community of curious travelers